NextFaze/dev-fun/README.md

 #### Context Aware
 Attempts are made to be aware of the current app state, in that the "Context" category should contain only the items that are relevant to the current screen (i.e. methods tagged in the current Activity and any attached Fragments).

+#### Invocation UI _(right)_
+If an annotated function has argument types that cannot be injected then DevFun will attempt to render a UI for you to manually set them (right).
+The arguments can be injected or otherwise.
+Simple types and a color picker UI is provided by default.

+Optional annotations can be added to configure/tweak their state and custom types can be added:
+- [@From](https://nextfaze.github.io/dev-fun/com.nextfaze.devfun.invoke.view/-from/) for an initial value.
+- [@Ranged](https://nextfaze.github.io/dev-fun/com.nextfaze.devfun.invoke.view/-ranged/) on a `number` type for a constrained value.
+- [@ColorPicker](https://nextfaze.github.io/dev-fun/com.nextfaze.devfun.invoke.view/-color-picker/) on an `int` types renders a color picker.

 #### Modular
 DevFun is designed to be modular, in terms of both its dependencies (limiting impact to main source tree) and its plugin-like architecture.